TheDevtop/kevex/README.md

 # Kotlin evaluate expression

-Kevex is a Kotlin port of the [Evex evalutation engine](https://github.com/TheDevtop/evex), originally written in Go.
+Kevex is a Kotlin port of the [Evex evaluation engine](https://github.com/TheDevtop/evex), originally written in Go.

 ### Usage: